Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/App/goToPage/goToPage.md

 ### Steps

 1. Drag a `button` to a page in the mobile designer.
-Select the event `press` for the button and drag the `Global.goToPage` function to the event flow.
+Select the event `press` for the button and drag the `App.goToPage` function to the event flow.
 2. Choose the page to navigate to from the dropdown in the `page` parameter.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">